celanthe/dev-docs/docs/home/console.md

 ![Groups](./assets/NewConsole/GroupDelete.png)

-Then select the tiles for the groups you want to delete by clicking on each one.
-Now click **Delete Selected Groups** at the bottom right of the screen.
+Then, select the tiles for the groups you want to delete by clicking on each one.
+Now, click **Delete Selected Groups** at the bottom right of the screen.

 ![Groups](./assets/NewConsole/GroupsSelect.png)

 A dialog box will appear to confirm the action.
-Click on **Delete groups** to complete the deletion.
+Click on **Delete Groups** to complete the deletion.

 ![Groups](./assets/NewConsole/GroupDeleteConfirm.png)

-Once the group or groups are deleted, you will see a success toast message in the lower left corner of your screen.
+Once the group or groups are deleted, you will see a 'Success' toast message confirmation in the lower left corner of your screen.
 Any devices that were part of the deleted group will be moved to the Default group.

 ### Searching for a Group